Fusion Splicing of Fibers

 - Carefully engineered fiber clamps allow the precise fixing of the fiber ends.
 At least one clamp is precisely adjustable with micrometer screws.

-- For splicing polarization-maintaining fibers, it is also necessary to rotate one of the fibers around its axis.
+- For splicing polarization-maintaining fibers or multi-core fibers, it is also necessary to rotate one of the fibers around its axis.

 - A microscope allows inspection of quality and alignment of the fiber ends.
 Often, there is a knob for switching between two orthogonal directions of view.
 The fiber cores can also usually be seen.